Scarabol/rock-raiders-web/README.md

 ## Development Roadmap

-### v0.8.x - Late game features

-- implement clickOnly... methods for tutorials
-- disable all non-flashing UI elements in tutorial mode
-- implement NERP methods to complete last tutorial

 ### v0.9.x - Polishing

 - When building is started while material is carried, this material is not dropped to be used on building
 - Forbidding collection of ores or crystals stops building projects too
 - Allow raider in alarm mode to be moved by player
-- Primary building path is not correct for Tutorial01 toolstation
+- Implement clickOnly... methods for tutorials and disable all non-flashing UI elements in tutorial mode
 - Use same team for all missions and add names to raiders
 - Background music and soundtrack (needs files from ISO-File)